eas-nano/DeepSPT/Old README.md

   - `usage_example2.py` - Usage example for the three DeepSPT modules: Temporal segmentation, diffusional fingerprinting and task-specific classifier module for time-resolved classification on simulated data.
 This code transforms trajectories by temporal segmentation of diffusion and provide diffusional fingerprints both in a temporal manner and returns the representations in the form of NumPy arrays.
 Runtime depends on dataset size but runs in less than 10 minutes for typical data volumes.

 ### For demostration
-For demostration regarding presented data and analysis contained in the manuscript, please refer to the `_For_publication` folder where you will find the required information and scripts.
+For demostration regarding presented data and analysis contained in the manuscript, please refer to the `_For_puplicaiton` folder where you will find the required information and scripts.
 To run on the same data download the data as outlined below.

 ### Data
   - Your own: DeepSPT accepts csv files or numpy arrays of shape (number of tracks, x,y,(z)).
-The csv files should contain columns named ['x', 'y', 'z', 'particle', 'frame'].
-Where 'x','y','z' represent coordinates, 'particle' represents particle id (number) and frame represents timepoint (number).
-The order is not of major importance.
-For 2D usecases 'z' column should not be included.
-The numpy arrays inputed as pickle files should have the shape (number of tracks, length of track, 5 or 4) 5 (particle id, frame, x, y, z) for 3D cases and 4 (particle id, frame, x, y) for 2D cases
   - Simulated data: simulate_diffusion.py, usage_example.py, and usage_example2.py (WIP) contains functions to simulate trajectories.
   - To access data of the publication "Deep learning assisted Single Particle Tracking for automated correlation between diffusion and function" please download from: TBA.
 Please extract .zip files in place of folders with the same names.